A Pairwise Human-Human Interaction Detection and Recognition Framework for Mobile Service Robots: INTRODUCTION

-\begin{itemize} \item We introduce a robot centered formulation of human-human interaction recognition that focuses on detecting interacting pairs and coarse-grained interaction types, tailored to mobile service robotic applications. \item We propose an efficient two-stage pipeline that performs interaction detection and classification using bounding boxes and optical flow, avoiding reliance on skeleton-based representations. \item Through extensive ablation studies, we provide evidence that geometry and motion cues dominate performance for coarse-grained interaction classification, while complex appearance features offer limited additional benefit. \item We evaluate our approach on the JRDB dataset and Collective Activity datasets, and demonstrate robust zero shot transfer to a mobile lawnmower platform, highlighting the practicality of the proposed interaction recognition method under real-world robotic conditions. \end{itemize}
+\begin{itemize} \item We introduce a robot centered formulation of human-human interaction recognition that focuses on detecting interacting pairs and coarse-grained interaction types, tailored to mobile service robotic applications. \item We propose an efficient two-stage pipeline that performs interaction detection and classification using bounding boxes and optical flow, avoiding reliance on skeleton-based representations. \item Through extensive ablation studies, we provide evidence that geometry and motion cues dominate performance for coarse-grained interaction classification, while complex appearance features offer limited additional benefit.
+We demonstrate that minimal interaction cues are sufficient to achieve reliable performance, highlighting a practical trade-off between model complexity and deployability for robotic systems. \item We evaluate our approach on the JRDB dataset and Collective Activity datasets, and demonstrate robust zero shot transfer to a mobile lawnmower platform, highlighting the practicality of the proposed interaction recognition method under real-world robotic conditions. \end{itemize}